-This page is for anyone who experiences possible signs of low self-esteem, including negativity, isolation, helplessness, hostility or fear.
+This page is for anyone who experiences possible signs of low self esteem, including negativity, isolation, helplessness, hostility or fear.
 You’ll find out how different factors and events influence low self-esteem, and how the right kind of treatment can improve your self-image and confidence.

-Your self-esteem isn’t something you are born with.
-It is usually shaped by your family, personal relationships and life experiences – especially those from childhood.
-It affects almost anyone, though age, gender, sexual orientation, body type, ethnicity and socioeconomic status may be an influence.
 There can also be a significant impact from society and the media, particularly social media.
 Low self-esteem as a personality disorder is different to common character traits like modesty, humility and shyness (see symptoms below).
 The condition develops when someone has an extremely negative perception of themselves and their abilities.
-They doubt their capability to face challenges and so often avoid them.
-It can also lead to a more negative outlook on the world and the future.
-Low self-esteem can affect your performance at work, your social life and your ability to control the symptoms of anxiety and depression.

 You believe you’re not good enough